murundb/murundb.github.io/docs/kinematics/acceleration.md

 + \mathbf{a}^{\gamma}_{\beta \alpha}. \label{6.9}
 $$

 The first three terms are related to the centrifugal, Coriolis, and Euler pseudo-forces.
+They are called centripetal, Coriolis, and angular accelerations.

 Addition is not valid if the reference frames are rotating with respect to each other: